-- Have a bachelor's degree including undergraduate or graduate level quantitative methods with at least two semesters of college-level calculus, a course in matrix or linear algebra, and an introductory course in statistics. - Demonstrate interest or experience in a public health field by submitting a statement of purpose. - Provide an official transcript.
+- Have a bachelor's degree including undergraduate or graduate level quantitative methods with at least two semesters of college-level calculus, a course in matrix or linear algebra, and an introductory course in statistics. - Demonstrate interest or experience in a public health field by submitting a statement of purpose. - 3.
+Provide an official transcript. - 4.
+Submit Graduate Record Examination (GRE) scores.
+Test results should not be older than five years.